pragma-/Plang/README.md

 ### Functions
-    FunctionDefinition ::= "fn" Identifier IdentifierList (StatementGroup | Statement) IdentifierList     ::= "(" (Identifier ","?)* ")"
+    FunctionDefinition ::= "fn" Identifier IdentifierList (StatementGroup | Statement) IdentifierList     ::= "(" (Identifier Initializer? ","?)* ")"

-A function definition is created by using the `fn` keyword followed by an identifer, then a list of identifiers enclosed in parentheses.
+A function definition is created by using the `fn` keyword followed by an identifer, then a list of identifiers, each with an optional default initializer, enclosed in parentheses.
 The comma in the list of identifiers is optional.
 The body of the function can be either a group of statements enclosed in braces or it can be a single statement.

 Plang functions automatically return the value of the last statement or statement group.
 You may use the `return` keyword to return the value of an ealier statement.